ETHZ-INS/DLCAnalyzer/README.md

 Tracking <- AddPointInfo(Tracking, pointinfo)
 ```

-We did not yet run any analysis, since first we need to add the informatino about the bins.
-Here we add 1 minute bins.
+We did not yet run any analysis, since first we need to add the information about the bins.
+Here we add 1 minute long bins.

 ```r